BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 ---
 icon: material/folder-open
 ---
+## Packages

 All quests you create are organized into packages.
 A single package can contain one or multiple quests - it's up to your liking. **It is very important to have a good understand of packages.
-Read this page carefully.**
+Read this section carefully.**

-## Structure
+### Structure

 A package is a folder with a _package.yml_ file.
 It must be placed inside the `BetonQuest/QuestPackages` directory.
 Additionally, you can create extra files or sub-folders inside a package to organize your quest the way you want.